Frequently asked questions

 It's important that registered marae supplies consider the hazards and risks that might affect their supplies and that they prepare Drinking Water Safety Plans that look at how these will be dealt with.

-For registered marae, Drinking Water Safety Plans should have been submitted by 15 November this year.
+For registered marae, Drinking Water Safety Plans should have been submitted by 15 November 2022.
 For unregistered marae, the timeframe is much longer.

 There is no set format for Drinking Water Safety Plans, although we have templates and guidance that smaller suppliers may find useful.
 Drinking Water Safety Plans can indicate the changes that will be made over time to bring drinking water supplies into compliance with Standards and other requirements.